 We would have liked to cross the border between Florina (Greece) and Bitola (North Macedonia) to visit this lovely town.
 The official information was, that the border is closed.
 We wanted to try it anyway, but on the way we talked to the Police and they inquired for us, telling us that we won’t be able to cross the border.
 We had to go east and use the border at Gevgelija.

-We were surprised when we found that the archeological site of Stobi was open, even during lockdown.
+We were surprised when we found that the archaeological site of Stobi was open, even during lockdown.
 Stobi was once a Roman provincial town and is the most important site in North Macedonia, with many impressive mosaics.
-I read that they are covered up during winter and not visible until May, but the works had already started and we could see some of the mosaics cleared from plastic sheets and sand.
+I read that they are covered up during winter and not visible until May, but the works had started, and we could see some of the mosaics already cleared from plastic sheets and sand.

 We wanted to see something of the country, so we avoided the highway.
 We drove past lake Mladost, a favourite summer destination for the people of Veles.
 Afterwards we managed to drive along a minor road which looked very bad in parts but in the end led us back to civilisation.